KipCollo/ToolsCorn/DevOps/Cloud/Readme.md

 # What is Cloud Computing?

+Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
+Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services (AWS).

 Cloud Computing refers to the delivery of computing services over the internet instead of using local servers.
 It offers reliable, scalable, and inexpensive cloud computing services which include data storage, databases, applications, analytics, machine learning, and even setting up virtual servers.
 The biggest names providing cloud computing services are Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and others.
 The main selling point is that you only pay for the services you use, helping you manage your expenses more effectively.

 ## IaaS vs PaaS vs SaaS